cswamy/Cotor/README.md

 1. Host the React app on a service such as [AWS Amplify](https://aws.amazon.com/amplify/)
 2. The FastAPI app was hosted on AWS Elastic Beanstalk.
 Refer to this helpful [article](https://testdriven.io/blog/fastapi-elastic-beanstalk/) on how to set this up
 3. Setup an **Issues** table in Supabase.
 Refer to /researchissue route under API for schema details
-4. Setup your OpenAI API key
+4. Setup your OpenAI and GitHub API keys
 5. Setup authentication using Supabase with GitHub as provider